shubhammishra-go/cookie/README.md

 http.SetCookie(w, c)
 ```

-# Operation on a cookie
+# Operations on a cookie

 consider a cookie instance `c` where c is a cookie.